shivam0277/shivam0277/README.md

 ## 👨‍💻 About Me
 - Working on **data science and analytics projects** using Python, SQL & data visualization
 - Building **machine learning models** and end-to-end AI applications
+- How to reach me shivam02774@gmail.com

 ## 🖥️ In My Other Time
 - Solving **DSA & SQL problems** on LeetCode and GeeksforGeeks